iledarn/nix-neovim/docs/README.md

 ## Objective

-To have a quick, consistent, and isolated way of Neovim installation itself along with my customizations of it and installed pre-requisites.
+To have a quick, consistent, and isolated way of Neovim installation itself along with my customizations of it and installed pre-requisites/dependencies.

 ## Why Nix